Restricting Holiday Decorations: Requires Justifiable Reasons Absent of Interference With Enjoyment Rights | DK Legal Practice

 Understanding the Limited Reasons to Restrict Installation of Seasonal Decorations Including Safety or Damage Concerns

-Restricting Holiday Decorations: Requires Justifiable Reasons Absent of Interference With Enjoyment RightsGenerally, a landlord must permit the installation of religious holiday decorations and displays by a tenant; however, where the decorations or display genuinely poses a safety risk or causes damage to the rental premises, a landlord may forbid the installation or require reasonable measures to reduce the safety risk and avoid property damage.
+Restricting Holiday Decorations: Requires Justifiable Reasons Absent of Interference With Enjoyment RightsIn Ontario, landlords are generally required to permit installation of religious decorations and holiday displays by a tenant; however, if the decorations or displays create safety hazards with liability risks or cause damage to the rental premises, then the landlord may forbid the decorations or displays or may impose reasonable measures that eliminate the safety hazards and prevent the damage.

 The Law